On involutions of minuscule Kirillov algebras induced by real structures: Action on fibres and weights

 Since these fibres are zero-dimensional and reduced, it is easy to count the fixed points: \begin{lem} Let $A$ be a finite-dimensional reduced commutative $\C$-algebra and $\iota$ an algebra automorphism of $A$, corresponding to an automorphism of $\Spec A$ also denoted $\iota$.
 Then

-where $A_\iota$ denotes the coinvariant ring (see Proposition \ref{prop:coinv_ring}). \end{lem} \begin{proof} The assumptions imply that $X\coloneqq \Spec A$ is a finite and reduced, so $A\cong \C^X$.
+where $A_\iota$ denotes the coinvariant ring (see Proposition \ref{prop:coinv_ring}). \end{lem} \begin{proof} The assumptions imply that $X\coloneqq \Spec A$ is finite and reduced, so $A\cong \C^X$.
 In particular, $A$ has a $\C$-basis consisting of functions $\delta_x$ which are $1$ on $x\in X$ and zero on $X\setminus \{x\}$.
-Moreover, $\iota$ automatically has finite order, so that its trace coincides with the dimension of its eigenspace for eigenvalue $1$.
-Thus,
+Moreover, $\iota$ permutes these basis functions, so that